Veterans

 Are there other programs I can benefit from as a veteran?

-We proudly work with of the best trucking companies for veterans.
+We proudly work with many trucking companies that offer veteran programs.
 Many are members of the Military Apprenticeship Program®.
 With this program, you may be eligible to earn a monthly educational benefit check along with your weekly salary from your new job.
 For some veterans, this could be as much as $1,400 additional each month.

 Do DRC’s truck driving schools accept the GI Bill®?